-- 4.2 Students must act responsibly when using the internet and additional advice and support is provided in this policy as well as the student handbook supplied by AGUK at the time of student registration.
+- 4.1 Students are advised to behave in accordance with the online e-safety policy of their school, regarding mobile and internet use, when both in and out of the school, i.e. staying with homestay host families. - 4.2 Students must act responsibly when using the internet and additional advice and support is provided in this policy as well as the student handbook supplied by AGUK at the time of student registration.
 AGUK recommends all students to comply with the age restrictions in place on each social media site and strongly advocates the use of full privacy settings on all social media sites, to keep all personal information and photographs as private as possible. - 4.3 During homestay visits, students must not use the internet for any illegal or inappropriate activity.
-This includes: - Any 18+ sites i.e. pornographic or gambling sites - Downloading unlicensed material i.e. TV programmes, games, music, videos, and PDF files
+This includes: - Any inappropriate age sites i.e. pornographic or gambling sites - Downloading unlicensed material i.e. TV programmes, straming, games, music, videos, and PDF files